 SEN Statutory Assessment, Statement and Annual Review

-The term Statutory Assessment is used to describe a Special Educational Needs (SEN) assessment.
+The term Statutory Assessment is used to describe a Special Educational Needs and Disabilities (SEND) assessment.
 It is the way the Local Authority determines:

-- If a child has substantial or complex needs to the degree that may require a Statement.
+- If a child has substantial or complex needs to the degree that may require an Educational Health Care Plan (EHCP).

 - What the major needs are.